 Fourth, make sure your ad copy is clear and is speaking to your target audience.
 Use the type of language your audience would use so they can identify with your ad.
 Don’t speak techie language or your industry jargon.
 Keep your copy clear and simple.
 Also you can call out your target audience. (i.e...
 “Attn: Recently engaged Ladies” or "Hey <business type> owners!>. )

 Make sure your copy isn't vague.
 Be specific about what they will get and give clear instructions on how they can get it.
-Answer the question “what’s in it for me?”
-Don't be cute or fancy.
+Make sure your copy answers the question “what’s in it for me?” and give clear instructions about how to claim your offer.
+Don't try to be cute or fancy.
 Confused people don’t buy.